Prasantt Ghosh

 Prasantt Ghosh (Assamese: প্রশান্ত ঘোষ born September 21, 1975) is an Indian fashion designer who works in various fashion shows and Assamese cinema.
 He is known for designing costumes in films like Suren Suror Putek, Bukur Majot Jawle, Khel, and has also designed dresses for opening and closing ceremonies of National Games of India held in Assam.
 Ghosh also runs a fashion designing and modeling institute named Assam Art and Designing Institute (AADI) in Guwahati, Assam, and works as a fashion choreographer.

 Early life and career

 Prasantt Ghosh was born on 21 September 1975 and grew up in Guwahati, Assam.
 He studied fashion designing from the National Institute of Fashion Technology (NIFT).
 Ghosh started his career by opening a fashion designing institute in Assam called Assam Art and Designing Institute (AADI) and launched his fashion label named Prasantt Ghosh in 1996.
 By the year 1999, Prasantt started doing fashion week and many other government fashion events.
 In 2011, he won the 'Best Fashion Choreographer Award in Northeast'.

-In 2016, Ghosh was invited as brand ambassador to the Asian Designer Week held in the Talkatora Stadium of New Delhi.
+In 2016, Ghosh was invited as brand ambassador to the Asian Designer Week held at Talkatora Stadium in New Delhi.

-Prasantt has worked in shows all over India and countries including Bangladesh, Bhutan, Sri Lanka, Malaysia, Nepal and shot to fame after he choreographed Rubaru Mr. India Pageant-2017.
+Prasantt has worked in shows all over India and countries including Bangladesh, Bhutan, Sri Lanka, Malaysia, Nepal and shot to fame after he choreographed Rubaru Mr. India pageant 2017.